BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/04 - Operationalization.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Load data with Spark, run a Spark Notebook</b></p>
 <br>

-In this activity, you will load the sample data into your Big Data Cluster environment using Spark, and use a Notebook in Azure Data Studio to work with it.
+In this activity, you will load the sample data into your big data cluster environment using Spark, and use a Notebook in Azure Data Studio to work with it.

 <b>Steps</b>